Advice based on what works

 She studied marketing at postgraduate level and then worked in internal and external business communications for over 17 years.
 Her specialism is in strategy development, communication planning and execution.

 Hayley’s focus is to improve inclusiveness, reduce inequality and bring competitive advantage to organisations through development and communication of innovative D&I strategy.
-She is an experienced trainer on unconscious bias and effective communication.
+She is an experienced speaker and trainer on unconscious, inclusive leadership and the business case for diversity, regularly providing Board Level Briefings on these topics.

 Hayley recently returned from the Arctic Circle as part of the LeasePlan Women’s Arctic Challenge.
 MIX worked with LeasePlan to develop this unique platform to communicate the gender balance issue and challenge unconscious bias within their company.